5. Spec Integrity and Requirement Hygiene

 The rest adds durability:

 On one program, a stress analyst revised a structural load limit after a test result, notified manufacturing verbally, and considered the revision complete.
-REQ-STRUCT-08 remained at the old value in the controlled record.
+The structural load requirement remained at the old value in the controlled record.
 Manufacturing built to the revised limit; the supplier qualification test ran against the original.
 The gap surfaced at first-article acceptance: a three-week hold while the record, the build, and the supplier notification were reconciled.

 If a value changes without the controlled source updated, treat the change as unofficial until cleaned up.